|Road:||A1 at the Musselburgh/City Bypass exit|

 The services were built by Granada in 1988/89 to coincide with the completion of the Edinburgh City Bypass and A1 Musselburgh Bypass.
 The restaurant, under Granada ownership, became Scotland's only AJ's in 1992, gained a Burger King and then had the AJ's changed to a Little Chef by Granada in 1996.

 In 2001 there were plans for the Burger King to gain a drive thru, but these were dropped.
 Like Colsterworth services, most of Musselburgh was sold off by Granada/Moto in 2002 along with the Little Chef brand.
 The Little Chef here closed in 2010.
-Moto used to also operate the Travelodge but this is no longer the case.
+Moto used to also operate the Travelodge but this is no longer the case and Travelodge now operate it directly.

 |Beal (60 miles)||Services on the A1||none|